chromium/subspace/STYLE.md

     in places that store the reference to ensure a reference to a temporary does not get created due to an implicit conversion.
 The `FromReferenceType&&` here is should be the input type as it's written in the function parameters.
-  * If a ctor type deduction guide is provided, the deduction should struct qualifiers and references with `std::remove_cvref_t` on the deduced type arguments.
+  * If a ctor type deduction guide is provided, the deduction should strip qualifiers and references with `std::remove_cvref_t` on the deduced type arguments.
   * Consider providing a construction marker type such as `some() -> SomeMarker` which captures the parameters as references and lazily constructs the final type.
 This